 Screenwriters, Producers in Talks

-Writers Guild of America spokeswoman Cheryl Rhoden declined to say if the extension indicated progress had been made during discussions on Friday.
+Writers Guild of America spokeswoman Cheryl Rhoden declined to say if the extension indicated progress had been made.

-Representatives of the WGA's 11,000 members, whose contract expires May 1, began face-to-face negotiations with the Alliance of Motion Picture & Television Producers two weeks ago.
+The contract for the WGA’s 11,000 members expires May 1.
+Face-to-face negotiations with the Alliance of Motion Picture & Television Producers began two weeks ago.
 Alliance spokesman Barry Liden refused to give details on the negotiations.

 The writers are demanding increased TV and movie residual payments and ``creative rights″ intended to give them more prestige and control of projects.